 NOTE: 2021 data is preliminary and likely to change when finalized.
 The totals for seven-county and Greater Minnesota do not equal the statewide total because some deaths were missing county of residence.

 Preliminary data from 2021 showed a 35% increase in the total number of overdose deaths involving opioids since 2020 (an increase from 685 deaths in 2020 to 924 deaths in 2021).
 Drug overdoses from non-opioids also increased from 2020 to 2021, including a 34% increase in overdose deaths involving methamphetamine (338 in 2020 to 454 in 2021) and 81% increase from overdose deaths involving cocaine (85 in 2020 to 154 in 2021).

 Many of the opioid overdose deaths involved synthetic opioids, including fentanyl.
 These deaths increased from 560 in 2020 to 834 in 2021.
 Through analysis of death certificates, MDH found that fentanyl was involved in 90% of all deaths involving opioids.
 Fentanyl is a highly potent synthetic opioid.
 A dose as small as three grains of rice can be lethal.
 Fentanyl is becoming more common in illicit drugs, even laced in other drugs like cocaine or methamphetamine.

 The rise in fentanyl circulating in communities could be a contributing factor in the increase in overdose deaths.
 Resources like fentanyl test strips can help prevent overdose and are available through community partners and local public health agencies.
 The Naloxone Finder on the Know the Dangers website can help people locate naloxone, which can be picked up at any time and kept in case of an overdose.

-The full report can be accessed here: Preliminary Drug Overdose Death 2021 Report (PDF).
+The full report can be accessed here: Statewide Trends in Drug Overdose: Final 2021 Data Update (PDF).